imbavirus/BookKeepAPI/README.md

 dotnet run --project ./API
 ```

-Alternatively, use the convenience script:
+For convenience, you can also use the provided PowerShell 7 script:
 ```powershell
 ./run.ps1
 ```